 “Classes involve recorded lectures and quizzes in which the video pauses to let students answer questions.” — Ari Levy in Bloomberg BusinessWeek

-Daphne Koller’s TED talks
+Daphne Koller’s TED talk

 “Questions Worth Asking” is a new editorial series from TED in which we’ll pose thorny questions to those with a thoughtful, relevant (or irrelevant but still interesting) take.
 This week: “What’s next for MOOCs?”, those online courses that have thrown a techno-bomb at traditional higher education.
 Here, a primer to catch you up if you’ve somehow managed […]Continue reading